greyvolk001/portfolio/src/data/about.md

-# Intro
+## Intro

-As a Senior developer, I've contributed to software development life cycle and I'm a Creative and solutions-focused full-stack developer with the talent for turning brilliant ideas into reality and the commitment to delivering high-quality, maintainable code.

-In my spare time, I enjoy investing in people and ideas through a small venture fund, focusing on projects with high social impact.
-If you think I can be helpful to you or your cause, or if you're interested in collaborating, feel free to get in touch.
+- Participated in technical assessment, scoping, and management of changes to the code based on new business requirements, product enhancements and other change requests.
+- Collaborated with the development team to produce high-quality, maintainable and scalable software.
+- Maintained coding standards and participate in peer code reviews.
+- Analyzed requirements, collaborated with the architect, and lead to produce thoughtful software designs.
+- Worked with bunch of services to be integrated by using Python/Node.js (stripe, paypal, facebook, twitter, google apis)
+- Built RESTful API endpoints by using DRF(Django Rest Framework), Flask, FastAPI, and AWS Lambda (Python or Javascript) for frontend/ mobile applications.
+- Managed all the Dev-Ops related work on AWS including EC2, S3, Cloud Front CDN, Lightsail, IAM and have worked with AWS Lambda, Amplify, SageMaker, etc.
+- Worked with Jenkins for CI/CD pipelines.
+- Worked with software containerization platforms like Docker and container orchestration tools like Kubernetes and Docker Swarm
+- Worked with RDBMS and NoSQL such as MySQL, MariaDB, PostgreSQL, MongoDB and AWS DynamoDB, etc.
+- Have used PHP/Laravel for some projects based on OOP design pattern to build CRM rojects

-# Skills
+## Skills

-- Python 12 years
+- Python : 12 years
-- Django 10 years
+- Django : 10 years
-- Javascript 12 years
+- Javascript : 12 years
-- React 9 years
+- React : 9 years
-- Golang 8 years
+- Golang : 8 years
-- Blockchain 8 years
+- Blockchain : 8 years
-- Aws 11 years
+- Amazon Web Services : 11 years
+- Agile Development : 10 years
-- Devops 6 years
+- Devops : 6 years
+- Database : 12 years

-# I Like
+## I Like

 - Running
 - Skiing